amgarton47/CS62data-structures/SearchEngine_Assignment/project/README.md

 ### Inverted Index

-The key data structure that allows search engines (like google) to identify pages that match a query quickly is called an inverted index.
+The key data structure that allows search engines (like Google) to identify pages that match a query quickly is called an inverted index.
 An inverted index is a mapping from words to the documents that contain those words, which is called a "postings list".
-For example, take the following three documents:
+For example, take the following three documents that contain various words:

 > Document 0: a b c d
 > Document 1: a b d
 > Document 2: d f g

-For simplicity I'm using letters for word, so the first document has four words in it, 'a', 'b', 'c' and 'd'.
+For simplicity, we are using letters for each word, so the first document has four words in it, 'a', 'b', 'c' and 'd'.
 The inverted index for this set of documents would be something like:

 > a: 0, 1
 > b: 0, 1